thetechguy-kt/interview-caller-system/README.md

 | `Tickets/YYYY-MM-DD - Tickets/` | PDF File - Tokens, Excel File - List of Tokens | Daily folder containing all generated PDF tickets plus a copy of the Excel log `candidate_list_YYYY-MM-DD.xlsx` for that day. |

 <b> Note:
   - Place all files in a single folder.
 Also include `dip_config/notify.wav`, which plays a sound and highlights the name when a new candidate is called from Room 1, 2, etc. You can     change the sound path in the Python File.
 Compile using PyInstaller or similar to create a `.exe File`.
-In the `.exe Files` the sound is embedded within the app.
   - `.exe Files` can be accessed from by Clicking Here: [Drive Share Folder](https://drive.google.com/drive/folders/1dhkN6V82qp-A2-ePw5LvCwpez8Fb67YU?usp=sharing)
 </b>